NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR07-Extract-NDVI-From-Rasters-in-R.md

     # Create a time series raster stack
     NDVI_HARV_stack <- stack(all_HARV_NDVI)

-    #apply scale factor
+    # apply scale factor
     NDVI_HARV_stack <- NDVI_HARV_stack/10000

 ## Calculate Average NDVI
-Our goal in this lesson, is to create a `data.frame` that contains a single, mean NDVI value for each raster in our time series.
+Our goal in this tutorial, is to create a `data.frame` that contains a single, mean NDVI value for each raster in our time series.
 This value represents the mean NDVI value for this area on a given day.